Course Outline

 Format:

 Identify the stylistic approach of two different photographers and then work to incorporate this element into your own photographic work.
-You will create two images per photographer (4 images in total).
+You will create two images per photographer (4 images in total) influenced by this style (but within your own unique work) and accompany this with a reflective journal.

 Criteria: